shopware/docs/guides/plugins/plugins/framework/data-handling/add-data-translations.md

 <!-- markdown-link-check-disable-next-line -->
 {% hint style="info" %}
-Here's a video dealing with data translations from our free online training ["Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).
+Refer to this video on **[Translating your entity](https://www.youtube.com/watch?v=FfqxfQl3I4w)** that deals with data translations.
+Also available on our free online training ["Shopware 6 Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).

-Also, refer to this video on **[Translating your entity](https://www.youtube.com/watch?v=FfqxfQl3I4w)**
 {% endhint %}

 ## Creating the migration